In a nutshell

 - The Legal Aid, Sentencing and Punishment of Offenders Act of 2012 (also known as LASPO or the Jackson reforms) withdrew legal aid for most clinical negligence claims, placed a ban on referral fees in personal injury cases, and ruled that successful claimants can no longer recover success fees or after-the-event insurance premiums from the losing party.
 As a result, the legal sector has become more competitive, and larger PI firms have been diversifying into related areas like clinical negligence.
 Mergers have been the only option for some firms, further adding to the trend for consolidation in the legal market.
 Law firms are also investing more time and money in marketing strategies in order to target clients directly.

-- A review of LASPO, court fees and tribunal fees is planned for late 2016/early 2017; the rethink comes after a widespread backlash within the legal sector, which criticised the reforms for increasing barriers to justice.
+- A review of LASPO, court fees and tribunal fees is planned for April 2018; the rethink comes after a widespread backlash within the legal sector, which criticised the reforms for increasing barriers to justice.

 - Concerns have recently been expressed about the quality of defence counsel available to clinicians.
-The NHS Litigation Authority (NHSLA) has reduced the number of firms on its panel, and increasingly demands that those who remain adhere to very strict rules when responding to claims.
-The Department of Health has also proposed fixed recoverable costs on clinical negligence claims, which has drawn strong criticism from the Bar Council as well as Law Society Chief Executive Catherine Dixon, who was also the former CEO of the NHSLA.
+The NHS Resolution has reduced the number of firms on its panel, and increasingly demands that those who remain adhere to very strict rules when responding to claims.
+The Department of Health has also proposed fixed recoverable costs on clinical negligence claims, which has drawn strong criticism from the Bar Council as well as the former Law Society Chief Executive Catherine Dixon.